What is Unconscionable Conduct? (2020 Update)

 Is it illegal to induce a non-English speaking person to sign a contract written in English?
 What about to deliberately convolute terms in a contract to create a sense of confusion and unnecessary pressure?
 The courts may consider these actions to be unconscionable conduct and therefore punishable by law.
 Further, these rules apply to businesses in the way that they interact with customers.
 In this sense, it’s important to understand what unconscionable conduct is and how to ensure your business is acting ethically.
 In this article we’ll be covering what unconscionable conduct is, and provide some common examples of it.

 What is unconscionable conduct?

-It’s designed to be this broad to capture all the creative ways people go about making a sale.
-The courts have ruled that to be considered unconscionable, the conduct must be more than simply unfair – it must be against the conscience as judged against society’s norms.
+It’s designed to be this broad to capture all the creative ways businesses can go about making a sale.
+The courts have ruled that to be considered unconscionable, the conduct must be more than simply unfair – it must be against good conscience as judged by societal norms.
 For example, courts have held that inducing an alcoholic to drink a bottle of rum while entering into negotiations defies good conscience.